 This section is asking where you will be staying in Panama.
 For example, if you are staying at a hotel you would enter the information for the hotel here.
 If you are staying in multiple locations you might want to enter the one you will be spending the most time at.

 If you don’t know this information, you should contact the place where you will be staying and ask them.

 Note: If you are joining us for a group tour of Panama, we will email you before your tour and let you know what to enter here.

 This section is optional.
 If you have something to declare, you can do that when you actually enter Panama.
 An example of something you would need to declare is if you are traveling with more than the equivalent of $10,000 USD in cash.

 Click the Send button.

 After you do that, you will see a page saying that you registered successfully.
 It also contains a QR code.

 Step 7 – Check Your Email for the QR Code

 After you complete the form, you will be sent a confirmation email with a file containing a QR code.
 You may be required to show this QR code at the airport so it’s important that you find it.

-We’ve received reports that some people are asked to present the QR code before boarding their flight to Panama, others are asked for it after they arrive in Panama, and others aren’t asked for it at all!
+We’ve received reports that some people are asked to present the QR code before boarding their flight to Panama, others are asked for it after they arrive in Panama, and others are never asked for it!
 Make sure to keep it on hand just in case.
-You may even want to take a screenshot of it on your phone so you can access it even if you don’t have cell phone signal.
+You may even want to take a screenshot of it on your phone so you can access it even if you don’t have a cell phone signal.